Pasta e Fagioli delivers bold flavor with beans, beef, and pasta in a warm, delicious soup.

 Recipe Notes

-Note 2: Serving suggestions: fresh parsley, freshly grated Parmesan cheese, red pepper flakes if you like some heat.
+Note 2: Serving suggestions: Top with fresh parsley, freshly grated Parmesan cheese, or red pepper flakes for heat.

 Nutrition